ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/index.rst

 .. _vivarium_model_components:

 ================================================
-Types of Vivarium model components
+How to model Vivarium components
 ================================================

+..
 The purpose of this page is to describe the general types of model components that comprise Vivarium models.

+The following subpages describe the different types of Vivarium components we typically encounter and provide guidelines on how to model them in our simulations.

 .. toctree::
    :maxdepth: 2